Morwenn/cpp-sort/docs/Benchmarks.md

-*Note: this page is hardly ever updated and the graphs might not reflect the most recent algorithms or optimizations.
+*Note: this page only benchmarls sorting algorithms under specific conditions.
 It can be used as a quick guide but if you really need a fast algorithm for a specific use case, you better run your own benchmarks.*

-*Last major update: 1.8.0 release.*
+*Last meaningful update: 1.9.0 release.*

 Benchmarking is hard and I might not be doing it right.
 Moreover, benchmarking sorting algorithms highlights that the time needed to sort a collection of elements depends on several things: the type to sort, the size of the collection, the cost of comparing two values, the cost of moving an element, the patterns formed by the distribution of the values in the collection to sort, the type of the collection itself, etc. The aim of this page is to help you choose a sorting algorithm depending on your needs.
 You can find two main kinds of benchmarks: the ones that compare algorithms against shuffled collections of different sizes, and the ones that compare algorithms against different data patterns for a given collection size.